 After I graduated, the first thing I did was tally up all my Federal student loans and complete the consolidation process.
 This allowed me to combine all my Federal loans, get a lower average interest rate of 4.125% and eliminate the headache of having to deal with multiple loan providers.
 For my private loans, consolidation or refinancing was not an option so, I ended up having two different private student loan providers.

-I then decided to go to graduate school (without using student loans to finance my studies this time!) at the end of the summer after graduation, and I placed my Federal and Sallie Mae loans in deferment.
+I then decided to go to graduate school without using student loans to finance my studies this time!
+At the end of the summer after graduation, I placed my Federal and Sallie Mae loans in deferment.

 For the student loan from the Caribbean Bank, I started repayments as scheduled, at the end of the post-graduation grace period and continued to make payments while in graduate school.
-Making these payments was a priority for me because the interest rate was 9%; more than double the rate of my Federal loans.
+Making these payments was a priority for me because the interest rate was 9%.
+This was more than double the rate of my federal loans.

 After completing my graduate studies, my plan was to pay off all my student loans over the next 3 to 5 years.